An Empirical Bayes Method for Chi-Squared Data: Tweedie's Formula for Chi-squared Data

-In the pioneering paper, \cite{BY:2005} construct effect size interval estimates following a frequentist approach.
-Benjamini and Yekutieli's (BY) procedure controls the false coverage rate (FCR).
-In our study, the procedure indeed keeps FCR close to the desired level at the cost of considerably overshooting the intended confidence level.
-The intervals are substantially wider than that of the normal transformation method and the proposed method.
-In addition, the lower half of the interval covers a lot more points than the upper half, indicating re-center is needed for better performance.
-The finding is similar to that in \S 11.4 of Efron (2010), where insightful explanation of what we have observed in Figure \ref{CI_2} is also given.
+The simulation in Figure \ref{CI_1} is based on $1000$ repetitions.
+The coverage rates of the proposed method and the normal transformation method (NT) are $90.2\%$ and $87.3\%$, respectively.
+Figure \ref{CI_2} is obtained from $5000$ repetitions, $90\%$ are sampled from the chi-squared distribution with $k=7$ and 10\% from the same noncentral chi-squared distribution as in Figure~\ref{CI_1}.
+With ${\rm FDR}=0.1$, the BH procedure selects $314$ cases at cutoff value $=19.7273$, among them $285$ cases are non-null with empirical FDR $=0.0924$.
+The coverage rates for the proposed, NT's, and BY's methods are $260/285=91.23\%$, $249/285=87.37\%$, and $277/285=97.19\%$, respectively.

-The models in Figures \ref{CI_1} and \ref{CI_2} are different.
-The latter model has a point mass at zero $\pi_0=P\{\lambda=0\}=0.9$, while the former does not.
-The formulas for posterior mean and variance in Figure \ref{CI_2} need to be adjusted according to the formulas on page 228 of \cite{Efron:2010}, which we record here for completeness.
+Since the prior distribution in Figure \ref{CI_2} has a point mass at zero $\pi_0=P\{\lambda=0\}=0.9$, the formulae for posterior mean and variance in Figure \ref{CI_2} need to be adjusted.
+Let ${\rm fdr}_k(x)$ be the {\it local false discovery rate}